-The public consultation is now open, and will run from Thursday 8 February to Monday 23 April 2018.
+Our most recent public consultation ran from Thursday 8 February to Monday 23 April 2018, and is now closed.

 Feedback from this public consultation will help us in our continued development of the scheme to the time when we submit our application for planning consent (known as a Development Consent Order) to the Planning Inspectorate.

-This forthcoming public consultation is the next step in the legal and planning process to apply for a Development Consent Order.
+The latest public consultation was the latest step in the legal and planning process to apply for a Development Consent Order.
 For more information about this, see our handy guide to the planning process.